DEVKrishna-7/-_--calculator-/README.md

 # -_--calculator-
 I'll create a calculator project with basic arithmetic operations using HTML, CSS, and JavaScript.
-This project will be suitable for a novice who has essential knowledge of these technologies.

 Here's the complete code for a basic calculator project: